Charcoal gives a more intensive black color than graphite and enables a draughtsman to experiment with a rich variety of tonal gradation.

 It is formed from charred wood dust mixed with wax.
-Sometimes the latter are replaced by gum.
+Sometimes the latter is replaced with gum.

-Controlling the ratio of the main material to a binder, makers produce that medium in the wide range of softness – 2H, HB, B, 2B, 3B, 4B.
+By controlling the ratio of the main material to a binder, makers can produce the medium in a wide range of softness – 2H, HB, B, 2B, 3B, 4B.

-Generally, however, even the hardest compressed charcoal is a bit darker than natural branches.
+Generally, however, even the hardest compressed charcoal is a bit darker than natural charcoal sticks.

 Sticks of that type, unlike vine/willow ones:

-- let you not only create broad strokes but also draw relatively little elements – eyelashes, hairs;
+- let you not only create broad strokes but also draw relatively fine elements – eyelashes, hairs;

 - break much less easily.